Apple Cider Vinegar As Deodorant

-- To get rid of foot odor, dilute one cup of ACV in 1 liter water.
-Soak your smelly feet three times a week to keep the odor away.
+- To get rid of foot odor, dilute 1 cup of ACV in 1 liter water.
+Soak your smelly feet 3 times a week to keep the odor away.

 - Fill ACV into your old roll-on to make your own portable, healthy deodorant.

-- Rather than using fragrant soaps, add two cups of ACV to your bath water and a few drops of essential oil.
+- Rather than using fragrant soaps, add 2 cups of ACV to your bath water and a few drops of essential oil.
 This will help maintain your body’s pH balance.7

-Note: While most users suggest that the vinegary smell lasts for a very short time, that is until the vinegar evaporates, if the smell is not agreeable to you at all, mix a fragrant essential oil of your choice with it.8
+Note: Most users suggest that the vinegary smell lasts for a very short time, that is until the vinegar evaporates.
+But if you can’t bear the smell, add in a few drops of your favorite fragrant essential oil.8

 References [ + ]